-If you are a vehicle owner, then you should understand more about third-party insurance.
+If you are a vehicle owner, then you should understand more about third party insurance.
 It is necessary for you when you have a bike or a car.
 Your insurer will pay the amount to the third-party when your vehicle causes injury to someone on the road.
-Most insurance companies offer comprehensive and third-party insurance plans which are available online too.
+Most insurance companies offer third-party and comprehensive insurance policy which are available online too.

 You should follow the traffic and safety rules while riding a vehicle on the road to avoid fines and penalties.

 The amount that can be claimed as compensation by the claimant from the vehicle owner or the insurer is laid down under section 163A of the MV Act, 1988.

 Here are the offenses mentioned u/s 166 of the MV Act:

 The compensation provided to the victims who suffer in an accident depends on the condition of the injury and other factors.
 According to the circumstances and the provisions, the claimants are paid a claim.
 Here are some general points considered:

 There is no prescribed time limit for the claimant to apply for a claim.
 However, it is best to do so within a reasonable period.
 Delaying the process unnecessarily may raise doubts in the MACT.

 Compensation is provided to the claimant by the MACT under the below conditions: